 The Statement of Concern is designed to clearly identify issues that may prevent a Candidate from successfully completing a credential program.
-This statement is accompanied by a Performance Contract that provides guidelines for the Candidate to address the identified issue(s).
+This statement is initiated by the Field Coordinator on the recommendation of the University Supervisor and is accompanied by a Performance Contract that provides guidelines for the Candidate to address the identified issue(s).
+The Statement of Concern/Performance Contract must be discussed, dated, and signed electronically by the Teacher Candidate, the CT, the US, and the field and program coordinator with copies provided to each party.
+The document is then submitted to the Department Chair for review.